-Navy removes 126 from hospital ship off LA after virus infects 7
+Navy removes 126 from hospital ship after virus infects 7

 LOS ANGELES (AP) — The Navy has removed 126 medical staff members from its hospital ship docked off Los Angeles after seven of them tested positive for COVID-19, an official said Tuesday.

-The personnel from the USS Mercy were taken to a nearby base and remain under quarantine.
+The personnel from the USNS Mercy were taken to a nearby base and remain under quarantine.
 None so far has needed hospitalization, said Lt.
 Rochelle Rieger of the 3rd Fleet.

 It’s unclear where or how the sailors became infected, Rieger said.

-The ship left San Diego on March 23 when all were screened with their temperatures taken before they boarded.
+The ship left San Diego on March 23 when all were screened before they boarded, Rieger said.
 It arrived to Los Angeles four days later to provide relief to the city amid the pandemic by accepting patients from hospitals who were not infected with the virus.

 None of the more than 1,000 personnel aboard were allowed to leave the ship once it departed San Diego.